osu-codeclub/carpentries-aug-2024/2b_dplyr.md

 In the command above, the first argument was the data frame, whereas the other arguments were the (unquoted!) names of columns we wanted to keep.

+The order of the columns in the output data frame is exactly as you list them in `select()`, and doesn’t need to be the same as in the input data frame.
+In other words, `select()` is also one way to reorder columns.
+In the example above, we moved year to come before country, for example.

-We can also work the other way around, specifying columns that should be removed, by prefacing their name with a `!` (or a `-`):
+We can also **specify columns that should be removed**, by prefacing their name with a `!` (or a `-`):

 ``` r
 select(.data = gapminder, !continent)